SystemsApproach/ops/intro.rst

 OpenNESS) is another open source edge platform, unique in that it includes several Intel-specific acceleration technologies (e.g., DPDK, SR-IOV, OVS/OVN).
-For our purposes, however, the exact set of components that make-up the platform is less important how the platform, along with all the cloud services that run on top of it, are managed as a whole.
+For our purposes, however, the exact set of components that make-up the platform is less important than how the platform, along with all the cloud services that run on top of it, are managed as a whole.
 The Aether example allows us to be specific, but hopefully not at the expense of general applicability.